Yangxinsix/curator/docs/source/tutorials/infer.rst

 Using models for simulations
 ============================

-When the trained model is ready.
+When model training is finished, you can use the models for simulations.